-The change comes after the FAIR (For the Assessment of Individualised Risk) steering group, a collaboration of UK blood services and LGBT charities, was asked by the government two years ago to conduct an evidence-based review.
+The change comes after the FAIR (For the Assessment of Individualised Risk) steering group, a collaboration of UK blood services and LGBT charities, was asked by the government over two years ago to conduct an evidence-based review.
 The group researched whether sexual behaviours could be an effective measure of assessing individual risk of sexually transmitted infection, which could be passed on through blood transfusions.

 In addition, if donors have had more than one sexual partner or a new partner in the last three months, they can give blood as long as they have not had anal sex.
 According to the review from FAIR, having anal sex is one of the sexual behaviours that carries the most risk of a sexually transmitted infection.